-The model's relative performance was 0.886, that is, 88.6% of the gross performance of the unboundedly optimal strategy that always chooses the gamble with the highest expected value, with perfect information.
-Similar to Experiment 1, this percentage was only 47.9% in the control group.
-By contrast, for the experimental group, it was 67.8%.
-Excluding low-effort participants increased these percentages to 62.1% for the control group and 78.8% for the experimental group, with the model's relative performance equal to 87.9% for the same trials.
+The model achieved an average decision quality of 0.886; that is, it achieved 88.6% of the unboundedly optimal expected payoff (the difference from Experiment 1 is due to the different environment parameters).
+Similar to Experiment 1, participants in the control group achieved an average decision quality of 0.479.
+By contrast, the experimental group achieved an average decision quality of 0.678.
+Excluding low-effort participants increased these values to .621 for the control group and .788 for the experimental group, with the model's decision quality equals to .879 for the same trials.
 This suggests that about 44% of the control group's total performance gap relative to unboundedly optimal performance stems from unaccounted cognitive limitations.
 The resource-rational model explains an additional 32% of this gap.
-The remaining 24% appear to result from people's deviations from resource-rational decision-making.
-This suggests that people are more resource-rational than they appeared in Experiment 1.
-Concretely, the results suggest that people might be at least 76% resource-rational.
-Improving the model further could lead to further upward adjustments of this estimate.
+The remaining 24% appear to result from people's deviations from resource-rational decision making.